 L. No work, including pressure washing, may be performed on boats while they are on the hoist.

 A. The Dockmaster controls the use of the marine railway.
 Please contact him/her for use and assignment of time.
 The Dockmaster may designate a Railmaster to assume any or all of the duties of the railway.

-B. Weekly haul out fee will be $210.00.
-Short haul outs, at the discretion of the Dockmaster/Railmaster, may be made at the rate of $30.00 per day.
+B. Weekly haul out fee will be $270.00.
+Short haul outs, at the discretion of the Dockmaster/Railmaster, may be made at the rate of $60.00 for the first day; $35.00 per day for subsequent days.
 Payment for week haul out must be paid in full no less than 30 days prior to the scheduled haul.
 The time is then committed, and cancellation or rescheduling is at the expense of the member scheduling the time.
-Multiple hauls by the same member of more than one boat, will be at the rate of $30.00 per day, with a $210.00 per week maximum.
+Multiple hauls by the same member of more than one boat, will be at the rate of $60.00 for the first day; $35.00 per day for subsequent days, with a $270.00 per week maximum.
 All fees are plus sales tax.

 C. Maximum haul weight on the railway car is 20,000 pounds.
 Members shall provide proof of vessel weight upon Dockmaster/Railmaster request.
 Any haul out is at the discretion of the Dockmaster/Railmaster.

 D. If the pressure washer is inoperative during a scheduled haul out, the user may be reimbursed for the rental of a pressure washer, up to a maximum of $50.00.